fleschutz/PowerShell/Docs/check-ipv6-address.md

 ## check-ipv6-address.ps1 - Checks an IPv6 address for validity

-This script checks the given IPv6 address for validity
+This PowerShell script checks the given IPv6 address for validity

 ## Parameters
 ```powershell